matrixfox/SubtlePatterns/README.md

 Permissions beyond the scope of this license may be available upon contact.
 A project by Atle Mo.

-Subtle Patterns and www.subtlepatterns.com © 2013 Atle Mo.
+Subtle Patterns and subtlepatterns © 2013 Atle Mo.

 ===============